Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 The Dip-to-Mouth Ratio

-Too much broth = soggy catastrophe.
+Too much broth = a soggy catastrophe.
 Too little = missed opportunity.
-The Goldilocks zone?
+What is the ideal ratio of noodles to broth?

 • Noodle-to-Broth Ratio: 1:1.5 (measure with your heart, not a ruler).